xxrxhj/Pacific-Northwest-View/README.md

 As a wine-enthusiast, I was fascinated by the degree of weather fluctation attributable to quality grapes.

-The following database features extreme highs and lows in climate.
+Thos database features extreme highs and lows in climate.
 Let's discover the duplicates and outliers.

 1. The Libraries